ecmwf/climetlab/docs/reference/plotting.rst

    * - | **contour_shade_cell_method**
        | NMethod of determining the colour of a cell
-     - | "interpolate", "nearest"
+     - | "nearest", "interpolate"
      - | "nearest"

    * - | **contour_shade_cell_resolution_method**
        | if adaptive, magics will switch to grid_shading when the data
          resolution is greater that the requested resolution
-     - | "adaptive", "classic"
+     - | "classic", "adaptive"
      - | "classic"

    * - | **contour_max_level**